-My name is Rhonda, I have been married to Mike for 40 years.
+My name is Rhonda, I have been married to Mike for 42 years.
 I have a full time job as an Office Manager at an Engineering/Surveying firm.
 I have a daughter, Stephanie and son Nathan.
 My daughter has a wonderful husband, Jeff and 3 Terrific boys, Noah, Carter, Grayson and a beautiful girl named Ivy LaRue.
-They recently moved away to Bandon, Oregon.
-My son has a beautiful wife, Elsa and a precious daughter, Abigail and handsome little son, Jackson "Jack".
-They live a few miles from me.
+They recently moved away to Corvailis, Oregon.
+My son has a beautiful wife, Elsa and a precious daughter, Abigail and handsome son, Jackson .
+They live 39 miles from me.
 I have a sister in Louisiana and a brother in Idaho.
 I suffered a great loss in Feb.
 2011 when I lost my dad.
-I am blessed to still have my mom who lives 1 mile away.
+I am blessed to still have my mom who lives with my sister.
 Family is very important to me.
-I enjoy babysitting for my grand-children and grand-dog's, Sophia & Lola.
-I am "Mimi", in case you couldn't tell.
+I enjoy babysitting for my grand-children and grand-dogs.
+I am Mimi in case you couldn't tell.
 I love to sing and play the piano in my spare time.
 My dream is to spend a Christmas at Disneyworld with my whole family....I don't dream too big!